Skip to main content

 Build this into your operating rhythm:

-2. Look at the "Needs attention" count.
-If it went up from last week, find out why.
+If it went up from last week, find out why before it compounds further.

-4. Resubmit the feed after every batch of fixes.
+Step 4: Resubmit the feed after every batch of fixes

 That is the whole routine.
 30 minutes a week prevents 90% of the GMC emergencies we see at onboarding.

 If you want us to run the full GMC audit and fix cycle on your account, we do this in week 1 of every onboarding.
-We pull Diagnostics live on the discovery call and walk through every issue before we propose anything.
+We pull your GMC issues list live on the discovery call and walk through every issue before we propose anything.

 The free Google Ads eCom Lab community also has operators who have recovered from GMC suspension multiple times - in the dropshipping vertical especially, it is a rite of passage.
 Ask there if you are mid-suspension and want a second opinion on the appeal.